Open to the Public

 What to See: Animals

 Agassiz serves as home to 30 butterfly species; 69 bird species; 14 types of mammals; three species of reptiles; and one amphibian species.
-A butterfly listed by the State as "special concern", the Powesheik skipper, makes its home on the preserve.
+The preserve originally supported the poweshiek skipper, a now federally endangered species, but it has not been documented here in recent years.
 Visitors may hear the vesper sparrow or spot the upland sandpiper, or the plains pocket gopher, a species of special concern.
 The landscape is also a regional stronghold for the greater prairie chicken, a year-round resident.

 Agassiz Dunes SNA Preserve Guide

 Click here to download a 1-page fact sheet.
 (37KB)

 For more information on visiting this and other Minnesota preserves, check out our Preserve Visitation Guidelines.

 From Fertile, drive south on State Highway 32.
 After crossing the Sand Hill River, travel 0.6 mile.
 Turn west on a gravel road and continue for 0.5 mile.
 Turn south onto a dirt road, which leads to a grass parking area with a Nature Conservancy sign and information box.
 Please do not drive on the preserve.
 Nearest services are in Fertile.